Helios 40-2 85mm f/1.5 (M42 to Pentax) - Review / Test Report - Analysis

 Well, so let's start with some good news - the Helios produces an absolutely negligible

-degree of barrel distortions (~0.1%) which is only detectable in lab conditions.
+degree of barrel distortion (~0.1%) which is only detectable in lab conditions.

 The chart above has a real-world size of about 120x80cm.